W. Dabney Stuart

 Walker Dabney Stuart III (born November 4, 1937 Richmond, Virginia) is an American poet.

 He graduated from Davidson College, with a BA in English in 1960, and from Harvard University, with an MA in English in 1962.

-He is professor emeritus of English at Washington and Lee University.
+Beginning his career at the College of William and Mary, he is professor emeritus of English at Washington and Lee University.

 His work appeared in Poetry, Shenandoah, Southern Review, and Yale Review.